U.S. Treasury yields rise as volatility fuels illiquidity

 By Karen Pierog

-CHICAGO, March 13 - U.S. Treasury yields rose on Friday as liquidity remained a problem in the volatile market even after the New York Federal Reserve's action to make a massive amount of cash available in an effort to calm jitters as the coronavirus spreads.
+CHICAGO, March 13 - U.S. Treasury yields rose on Friday as liquidity remained a problem in the volatile market, even after the New York Federal Reserve said it would make a massive amount of cash available in an effort to calm jitters as the coronavirus spreads.

 The 10-year note yield US10YT=RR was last at 0.952%, up from 0.852% at Thursday's close.